Apserkahar: Relationship with Joseph Lane

 Recently resigned Oregon Governor and Superintendent of Indian Affairs Joseph Lane's presence in Rogue River country began in 1850 after gold miners had been attacked on their way back to the Willamette Valley from California were robbed sought Lane's help.
-The attack happened at Rocky Point just south of the Rogue River.
+The attack happened at Rock Point, west of Gold Hill and on the Rogue River.
 It was Lane's objective to recover the stolen gold dust and other stolen materials from the Natives responsible.

 Once Joseph Lane reached Rogue River he told the first Natives he met that he wanted to speak with their chief.
 Two days later the Takelma Chief Apserkahar and approximately one-hundred of his people came to the meeting place that Joseph Lane had requested.
 In Lane's account of events, this is when "a party of about seventy five warriors came marching down on our side of the River all armed with bows and arrows except some twenty who carried guns in their hands.".
 Again, by Lane's account he convinced the incoming Natives to put down their weapons and join the other Natives in the ongoing meeting.
 Lane made a promise to the people present that their rights would be protected as long as the white immigrants could repeatedly pass through their country safely.
 By General Lane's account of events, there was a speech made by Apserkahar during these negotiations and he asserts that after his speech was begun to act in a manner that made Lane believe his group was going to be attacked.
 This prompted Lane to signal one of the Klikitat mercenaries he brought, Chief Quatley to quickly subdue Apserkahar and hold him hostage.
 As later recounted by Lane, Joseph Lane then ordered everyone else to leave immediately and return in two days, promising that their captive Chief (Apserkahar) would be held as a guest until then.